Active Denial System: Afghanistan deployment

 On June 21, 2010, Lt.
 Col. John Dorrian, a spokesman for the NATO forces commander General Stanley McChrystal, confirmed in an e-mail to Wired reporter Noah Shachtman that the ADS was deployed in Afghanistan.
 The spokesman added however that the system had not yet been used operationally.

-The ADS has been removed from service in Afghanistan as of July 25, 2010.
+The ADS had been removed from service in Afghanistan by July 19, 2010.
 A former Principal Deputy Assistant Secretary of Defense noted that the recall of ADS from Afghanistan was an "opportunity missed" and "the non-lethality of the ADS system could prove useful in a counterinsurgency operation where avoidance of civilian casualties is essential to mission success."

 Potential deployment against civilians

 In September 2020 it was revealed that federal officials had explored the use of the device and the Long Range Acoustic Device to disperse civilians protesting outside the White House in June of that year, but had been advised that the National Guard was not currently in possession of either device.

+Additionally, In August 2020, it was revealed that the use of the device had allegedly been considered in 2018 on the Mexico-United States border to prevent further illegal immigration.
+However Kirstjen Nielsen, then secretary of homeland security, rejected any use of the device, and forbade it being discussed again.
+This was reported on by the New York Times following information from two former officials, however a spokesperson would deny those claims.